Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

 The contribution of this term is $(-1)^{|C|}$.
 These terms will cancel each other unless there is only one of them.
 Hence, if $b_g \in\rho^{g-1}$, then $\rho^{g-1}\setminus b_g = \rho^g\setminus b_g$ and the inner sum is $f(\rho^{g-1},\rho^{g-1}\setminus b_g) = -1$.
 If $b_g\not\in \rho^{g-1}$, then $\rho^{g-1} = \rho^g \setminus b_g$ and the inner sum is $f(\rho^{g-1},\rho^{g-1}) = 1$.
 Therefore, it follows that the inner sum is

 Therefore the overall sum is the following difference of two terms involving posets of pontableaux for $g-1$.

 By the inductive hypothesis, the two sums on the right side are as follows.

 Now, note that $t$ is almost-standard on $\sigma$ if and only if either $g$ is the only symbol in its box and $t'$ is almost-standard on $\sigma \backslash b_g$ or $g$ is not the only symbol in its box and $t'$ is almost-standard on $\sigma$.
 In either case, one of the sums above is zero and the other is $\pm 1$, and their difference is the desired quantity from the lemma statement.
 On the other hand, if $t$ is not almost-standard on $\sigma$, then both of the sums above are zero and again the lemma statement follows.
+This completes the induction, and establishes the lemma. \end{proof}